blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 Another related method is called MetaOptNet <d-cite key="DBLP:conf/cvpr/LeeMRS19"></d-cite>.
 In this approach, convex base learners, like support vector machines, are used as the classification head.
 Those can be optimized till convergence, which solves, e.g., the problem of varying performance due to random class label orderings.

 ## Conclusion & Discussion
-To conclude, we've seen that a variety of problems can be tackled by using initialization strategies for MAMLs linear classification head, including:
+To conclude, we've seen that a variety of problems can be tackled by using initialization strategies for MAML's linear classification head, including:
 - Varying performance due to random class label orderings
 - Ability of MAML to work on datasets where the number of classes per task varies
 - Memorization overfitting